fredeerock/reactiveMaya/README.md

 # reactiveMaya
-A helpful little procedure for getting Processing and Maya talking to each other.
-Java and JavaScript instructions below.
+A helpful  workflow for getting p5.js (JavaScript) or Processing (Java) and Maya talking to each other.

+## Javascript
+1. Download and Install Node.js from <https://nodejs.org>
+1. In Maya enter the following in the MEL command bar at the bottom of the screen: `commandPort -n "localhost:4000";`
+1. Download this repo
+1. Open Terminal and `cd` into the JavaScript directory
+1. Then enter `node wsserver/ws.js`
+1. In the same folder enter `python -m SimpleHTTPServer`
+1. Open a browser and click on either the "mouse" or "colorTracking" example

 ## Java